 Sleep Hygiene Protocol

-Also known as: Sleep hygiene, sleep routine, sleep habits intervention
+Also known as: Sleep hygiene, sleep routine, sleep habits approach

-A set of behavioural and environmental recommendations to improve sleep quality.
+A set of behavioural and environmental routines connected with sleep quality.
 Typically includes consistent sleep and wake times, reducing caffeine and alcohol, minimising screen light before bed, optimising bedroom temperature, and limiting daytime napping.
 Often the starting point before CBT-I for menopausal insomnia.

 This page contains self-reported experiences from the Narrated community — not clinical data.
 Outcomes are subjective.
 Always consult your doctor or specialist before starting, stopping, or changing any approach.